2022-23 Industrial Action FAQs

 Why are we striking again?

-You were balloted on two separate issues: the four fights and the dispute around the USS pension scheme.
+In the HE “UCU Rising” dispute, you were balloted on two separate issues: pay & working conditions, and cuts to pensions.
 We are striking about both issues.
-The four fights refer to the problems around excessive workloads, the use of casualised contracts, the fact that there are still substantial gender and ethnicity pay gaps and that pay has not been increased in line with inflation.
+Problems around excessive workloads, the use of casualised contracts, the fact that there are still substantial gender, ethnicity, and disability pay gaps and that pay has not been increased in line with inflation, including during the current severe cost of living crisis.
 If you want to get a sense of what your pay would be like if pay had kept in line with inflation you can use the pay calculator here.

 The issues on pensions recommenced because of a (questionable) valuation that was carried out on the 31st March 2020 that showed that there was a shortfall in the fund.
 You can read about how UCU proposed resolving the problems caused here.
-You will also read how UCU’s proposal were not considered by the joint negotiation committee on pensions.
-Employers instead forced through a proposal that would see cuts of a third to the average members defined benefits.
-To better understand the effect these pensions cuts would have on your income in retirement you can use the modeller here.
+Employers forced through an average 35% pension income cut.
+To better understand the effect the pensions cuts would have on your income in retirement you can use the modeller here.

 I am a teaching assistant or a demonstrator, am I eligible to strike?
 Am I in danger of losing my job if I do?

 As a Union member you are protected by law from being penalised for striking in any way, except for a deduction of your pay for your strike days.
-We would strongly encourage you to participate in the industrial action on Wednesday 3rd December.
-We need to hear from as many members who are paid through the Qwork system about their experience so that we can present the problems with this system to management.
+We would strongly encourage you to participate in the industrial action.
+We still need to hear from as many members who are paid through the Qwork system as possible about their experience, so that we can continue to present the problems with this system to management.

 QUB UCU will make up 100% of TA pay lost during the strike.
-Click here to download a local strike fund application form.
+Please email UCU-Officers@qub.ac.uk regarding lost TA pay.

 What if I cannot afford to strike for the entire 3 days?

 We ask all members to support the strike as much as they can and to make use of the Strike Fund if needed.
-However, if for any reason, you cannot strike for the entire period we ask that you think strategically about when it is that you do strike.
-The purpose of the strike is to disrupt teaching and university business.
+However, if for any reason you cannot strike for the entire period, we ask that you think strategically about when it is that you do strike.
+The purpose of the strike is to disrupt teaching and university business in order to get employers to negotiate meaningfully.

 Will I be able to get compensation for the deduction in pay for the strike days?